cps-org/cps/schema.rst

 :Applies To: :object:`component`, :object:`configuration`
 :Required: No

-Specifies a list of compile features that must be enabled or disabled when compiling code that consumes the component.
+Specifies a list of `Compiler Features`_ that must be enabled or disabled when compiling code that consumes the component.

 :attribute:`Compile-Flags`
 --------------------------